 Next you can try changing some settings (also called axis parameters) using the SAP command in direct mode.
 Choose the SAP command.
 Then choose the parameter type and the motor number.
 Last, enter the desired value and click execute to execute the command which then changes the desired parameter.
+The following table points out the most important axis parameters.
 Please see chapter 4 for a complete list of all axis parameters.